kyamagu/mexplus/README.md

 C++ Matlab MEX development kit.

 The kit contains a couple of C++ wrappers to make MEX development easy in Matlab.
-There are 3 major components of the development kit.
+There are 3 major components in the development kit.

  * `mexplus/mxarray.h` MxArray data conversion and access class.
  * `mexplus/arguments.h` MEX function argument wrappers.